Alabama OT Kadyn Proctor Scouting Report

 Athletic Tools

-Video 1: OT Kadyn Proctor (74) lands two clean punches to stall out EDGE Joshua Josephs (19) before finishing the rep with a pancake
+Video 1: OT Kadyn Proctor (74) lands two clean punches and pancakes the defender

-Video 4: OT Kadyn Proctor (74) shows impressive explosion and range in his pass set when he beats EDGE Jordan Ross (29) to the spot
+Video 4: OT Kadyn Proctor (74) displaying impressive range in his vertical set

 Beyond his athletic tools being an asset in pass protection, Proctor’s tools make him an excellent run blocker.
 Whether it is sealing the backside or generating push in the run game, Proctor’s size, length, and strength are major assets that make it easy for him to execute his assignments.
 In addition to his size and power, Proctor’s rare fluidity and athleticism make him a major asset on the move when climbing to the second level or blocking in space.
 Due to his size and mobility, Proctor has great versatility in the run game that allows him to plug-and-play in any offense.

-Video 7: OT Kadyn Proctor (74) works a combo with the LG then climbs to the second level to remove LB Fred Johnson (0) from the play
+Video 7: OT Kadyn Proctor (74) on a combo block where he clears the lane after climbing to the second level

-Video 8: OT Kadyn Proctor (74) displaying impressive mobility on a log block on the HB pitch to RB Jam Miller (26)
+Video 8: OT Kadyn Proctor (74) on a log block that creates an easy TD on the pitch play

 Technicals